Second-Order Asymptotics of Conversions of Distributions and Entangled States Based on Rayleigh-Normal Probability Distributions: Application to Quantum Information Theory

 \section{Application to Quantum Information Theory}

 \Label{sec:quantum}

-In this section, we apply the second-order asymptotics to the approximate conversion between two bipartite entangled pure states by LOCC and the cloning for a known entangled pure state by LOCC.
+In this section, we apply the second-order asymptotics to the approximate conversion between two bipartite pure entangled states by LOCC and the cloning for a known entangled pure state by LOCC.